Sydsvenskan/doc_format/README.md

 The document format is defined in a [JSON Schema](document.schema.json).
 There's also a [sample document](doc.json).

 Two prefixes will be recurring throughout the example document for mime-style types and URI protocols, and that's `x-im/`/`im://` and `x-cmbr/`/`cmbr://`.
-The `im` prefix is used for types that we and InfoMaker have agreed on as shared standards; the `cmbr` prefix is used for our own types. `cmbr` is a case of vestigal naming as the NYP project had (at one point) the working title Cambrian.
+The `im` prefix is used for types that we and Infomaker have agreed on as shared standards; the `cmbr` prefix is used for our own types. `cmbr` is a case of vestigal naming as the NYP project had (at one point) the working title Cambrian.

 ## Basic attributes